 Special Cell: For Dual Connectivity operation the term Special Cell refers to the PCell of the MCG or the PSCell of the SCG depending on if the MAC entity is associated to the MCG or the SCG, respectively.
 Otherwise the term Special Cell refers to the PCell.
 A Special Cell supports PUCCH transmission and contention-based Random Access, and is always activated.

 Timing Advance Group: A group of Serving Cells that is configured by RRC and that, for the cells with a UL configured, using the same timing reference cell and the same Timing Advance value.
 A Timing Advance Group containing the SpCell of a MAC entity is referred to as Primary Timing Advance Group (PTAG), whereas the term Secondary Timing Advance Group (STAG) refers to other TAGs.

+UE-gNB RTT: For non-terrestrial networks, the sum of the UE’s Timing Advance value and K_mac, see TS 38.2XX [Y] clause X.X.

 V2X sidelink communication: AS functionality enabling V2X Communication as defined in TS 23.285 [20], between nearby UEs, using E-UTRA technology but not traversing any network node.